isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

            "test": "substring(option[60].hex,0,7) == 'HMC1000'",

            // Once the device is recognized, we want to send two options:
-           // the vivso option with vendor-id set to 25167, and a suboption 2.
+           // the vivso option with vendor-id set to 25167, and a sub-option 2.
            "option-data": [
                {
                    "name": "vivso-suboptions",
                    "data": "25167"
                },

-               // The suboption 2 value is defined as any other option.
+               // The sub-option 2 value is defined as any other option.
 However,
-               // we want to send this suboption 2, even when the client didn't
+               // we want to send this sub-option 2, even when the client didn't
                // explicitly request it (often there is no way to do that for
                // vendor options).
 Therefore we use always-send to force Kea
                // to always send this option when 25167 vendor space is involved.